bgplab/bgplab/docs/3-upcoming.md

 * Build a simple service provider network with IBGP
 * Use a hierarchy of route reflectors
-* Build a transit autonomous system using BGP communities to change routing policies
 * Reduce routing instabilities with BGP route flap dampening
 * Implement policy-based routing with BGP